 Below you can find an example configuration for both Yaml as well as XML for overriding the abstract service ‘mail_manager’ second argument’s definition:

-If you need to quickly override a parent service arguments definition then this solution might help you accomplish that task faster.
-Using this technique we remove the need for creating compiler passes and it provides a cleaner and easier solution to managing different dependencies in similar or inheriting services.
+If you need to quickly override a parent service arguments definition, then this solution might help you accomplish that task faster.
+Using this technique, we remove the need for creating compiler passes.
+It provides a cleaner and easier solution to managing different dependencies in similar or inheriting services.